install.packages("pak") #IF NOT ALREADY INSTALLED

 )To know how many labels you need to provide, you may need to render your plot first to see what breaks the function has chosen, then provide a vector of labels to match.

-Our graph is nearly “perfect” (at least, in our estimation!)—but one signifcant design issue remains: the y-axis title is still vertically oriented and tucked away in the plot’s left-hand margin.
+Our graph is nearly “perfect” (at least, in our estimation!)—but one significant design issue remains: the y-axis title is still vertically oriented and tucked away in the plot’s left-hand margin.
 Let’s change that.

 In base ggplot2, you can reorient the title to be horizontal, at least, using a few hacky adjustments involving line breaks and theme tweaks: